Board of Directors

 Leslie Tsai

-Director of Social Investment, General Counsel, Chandler Foundation Leslie Tsai is Director of Social Investment and General Counsel of the Chandler Foundation.
+Leslie Tsai is the Director and General Counsel at the Chandler Foundation.
 Prior to joining the Chandler Foundation, Leslie was on the executive team of Microclinic International, a global health nonprofit working on chronic disease prevention in the U.S. and abroad.
 Leslie started her legal career at the law firm of Sullivan and Cromwell before moving into the non-profit and philanthropic sector.
 Prior to law school, Leslie spent a year at the World Bank working on financial sector development in Africa.
 She has been honored as a term member of the Council on Foreign Relations, a World Economic Forum Global Shaper, a John Gardner Public Service Fellow, a Shafik Gabr U.S.-Egypt Exchange Fellow, and a TEDx speaker.
 Leslie received her law degree from Harvard and her bachelor’s degree from the University of California, Berkeley.

 David Wu